Hajipur: Demographics, languages, and religion

 Culturally and linguistically, Hajipur is similar to that of Patna.
 As per 2011 census Hajipur city has a population of 147,688, out of which males were 78,047 and females were 69,641.
 The literacy rate was 76.80 percent, higher than the national average of 74.04%: male literacy is 82.45%, and female literacy is 70.47%.
 In Hajipur, 14.15% of the population was under six years of age, a total of 20,899 with 11,090 boys while 9,809 are girls.
 The sex ratio of 892 females per 1,000 males was lower than the national average of 944 and Child sex ratio of girls is 884 per 1000 boys.

 Residents of Hajipur are referred to by the demonym Hajipurian.
 Hindi is the main language of the city, also the official language of the Bihar state but many other languages are spoken too.
-The native dialect is Maithili, named after Mithila, the ancient name of North Bihar is most widely spoken.
-English is also spoken by Hajipurians, and other widely spoken dialects and languages include Maithili, Bajjika, Urdu and Angika.
+The native dialect is Bajjika, the ancient name of North Bihar is most widely spoken.
+English is also spoken by Hajipurians, and other widely spoken dialects and languages include Bajjika, Urdu and Angika.

 Economy

 The economy of Hajipur is largely service orientated, but it also has an agricultural base and industrial sector.
 As of 2011, service accounts for 55%, industry 9%, and agriculture 35% of the economy of the city.

-There is a dedicated industrial area in Hajipur apart from Export Promotion Park of India, Hajipur—(EPIP), maintained by Bihar Industrial Area Development Authority—(BIADA) in an area of 150 acres where many Big Brands of FMCG & Agro-based companies like Pepsico, Britannia, HUL, Godrej, Anmol, Sudha, Wayss Ice Cream, Bansal, Treat, Avon Cycle, etc. have their manufacturing units.
+There is a dedicated industrial area in Hajipur apart from Export Promotion Park of India, Hajipur—(EPIP), maintained by Bihar Industrial Area Development Authority—(BIADA) in an area of 150 acres where many Big Brands of FMCG & Agro-based companies like Pepsico, Britannia Industries, HUL, Godrej Consumer Products, Anmol Industries, Sudha Dairy, Wayss Ice Cream, Bansal, Treat, Avon Cycle, etc. have their manufacturing units.
 There are several upcoming construction projects from private and public sectors with three new bridges connecting to Patna.
 The Export Promotion Industrial Park, is a multiple-product export processing zone in East India developed by the Ministry of Commerce and Industry, the Government of Bihar and by the administrative body BIADA located in Hajipur, In the administrative Vaishali district, has 94 acre of land with modern infrastructure.